apache/druid/docs/api-reference/supervisor-api.md

 <!--200 SUCCESS-->
 <br/>
-*Successfully created a new Supervisor or updated an existing Supervisor*
+*Successfully created a new supervisor or updated an existing supervisor*
 <!--415 UNSUPPORTED MEDIA TYPE-->
 <br/>
 *Request body content type is not in JSON format*